 What Is The Hardest Subject in Matric

 One of the causes of this is that mathematics is the subject that students find the most challenging in school, as evidenced by the fact that it has the greatest percentage of matric failure.
-Below are the subject student finds it most difficult to handle;
+Below are the subjects the student finds it most difficult to handle.

 • mathematics